nanoborg/minesweeper/README.md

 ## Problems

-I had some issues trying with setting up `confirm()` dialogue boxes, the prompt was showing before the squares were rendered with 💣 values.
+- I had some issues trying with setting up `confirm()` dialogue boxes, the prompt was showing before the squares were rendered with 💣 values.

 Javascript is executes synchronously, meaning that `confirm()` will block the execution of other lines of code till the dialogue is clicked.

 The work around was to create a `setTimout(() => {}, 10)` function so that `confirm()` is fired after the squares have been rendered with 💣.

+- Had some placement issues with the gameboard.
+I wanted the board to be placed in the centre of the screen.
+I used `display:grid; place-items: center;` which worked one way but also had to remember to set `height: 100vh` to the parent element and `height: 100%` of the wrapping element for the board.